TheTechAngle/TheTechAngle.github.io/_posts/2018-10-7-Appendix.md

 title: Appendix
 ---

+### ACID
+Atomicity, Consistency, Isolation and Durability.
+Relational DBs

 ### Atomicity
 A transaction is said to be atomic if it is indivisible, or made up of a series of operations such that either they all take place or none do.

 ### Availabilty
 The availability of the system is essentially the uptime of the system, i.e. when it is running and operational.

+### BASE
+Basically Available, Soft state eventual consistency.
+NoSQL DBs

+### Caching
+Cache storage to speend up access
+1) Every node does its own caching
+2) Distributed cache, shared between different nodes

+* Cache is not the source of trueth
+* Cache data has to be small -> stored in memory
+* Eviction policies example LRU

 ### CAP Theorem
 Consistency | Availabilty | Partition Tolerance